 As the capital and largest city in the Czech Republic, Prague offers a rich historic setting against an incredible background of mesmerising cultural offerings, making moving to Prague a popular choice for expats from all walks.

-Prague is home to approximately 1.3 million inhabitants, of which a significant proportion are foreigners – the majority being Ukrainian, Slovakian and Russian.
-The city is a blend of old and modern, reflected in the architecture, culture and the distinctive Bohemian flair present in Prague.
+The City of a Hundred Spires is home to a little over 1.3 million inhabitants, of whom a significant proportion are foreigners – the majority being Ukrainian, Slovakian and Vietnamese.
+The city is a blend of old and modern, reflected in the architecture, culture and the city's distinctive Bohemian flair.

-Prague’s relatively low cost of living is an attractive advantage for expats, as is the free or heavily subsidised public healthcare system, not to mention the high standard of schooling that the capital has to offer.
-The transport system in Prague is well developed, and expats will have no problem getting around the city.
+Accommodation is varied in Prague, and expats will have sundry options to suit their needs, lifestyle and budget.
+The transport system is also comprehensive and reliable, so expats will have no problem getting around the city.
 What's more, should expats want to explore more of Europe, it's easy to hop over to neighbouring countries like Germany and Austria.
-Accommodation is varied in Prague, and expats will have sundry options to suit their needs, lifestyle and budget.

 Are you an expat living in Prague?